Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Remember – a more shallow diamond means a diamond that will look larger.
 For Table Percentage, I recommend staying under 68%.

 The best setting for an Asscher Cut diamond is a solitaire, because it makes the unique design of the Asscher Cut stand out.
 Asscher Cut engagement rings are available in white gold, rose gold, yellow gold, and platinum.

-Here’s a list of the best settings for Asscher Cut diamonds along with examples.
+Here are a few examples of the best settings for Asscher Cut diamonds:

 Here are the answers to the most common questions about Asscher Cut diamond rings.

 Asscher Cut diamonds sparkle due to their layered facets, high crown, and deep pavilion.
 The brilliance isn’t as strong as it is with rounds or princess cuts, but it ‘s still a gorgeous diamond.
 Asscher Cuts tend to sparkle more than Emerald Cuts.
 The best way to choose an Asscher Cut with more sparkle is to carefully consider Cut quality.
 We offer Asscher cut parameter recommendations above.

 The difference between Asscher Cuts and Royal Asscher Cuts is that Asscher Cuts have 58 facets while the Royal Asscher Cut features 74 facets.
 The Royal Asscher also has a higher crown.
 The original Asscher Cut was never patented and is the universal design for Asscher Cut diamonds.
 Both cuts were designed by the Royal Asscher company.